AvikArefin/Toonink/README.md

  ❎ Rastarized or vector based [not svg]

+ ✅ Record audio

  ❎ Save project in formats that are universal [mostly].

- ❎ Save texts in .txt or .md format and Save drawing in .png format Save audio in .wav format [wha?] ???
+ ❎ Save texts in .txt or .md format, drawing in .png format and audio in .wav format.

  ❎ Create timelapse ???